 The Company believes that all of the Additional Properties are prospective for uranium.
 There is, however, currently a moratorium on uranium mining and exploration in Sweden that was imposed in 2018, which is being revisited by the Swedish authorities.
-Accordingly, the Company's activities on the Additional Properties have been deferred pending developments in Sweden with respect to the moratorium.
+Accordingly, the Company has largely deferred activities on the Additional Properties pending developments in Sweden with respect to the moratorium.